andrewkimm16/andrewkimm16/README.md

 # Andrew Kim — Technical Product Manager

 I'm a Technical PM with a background in sports tech, gaming, and AI/data products and building data-driven consumer platforms.
 I've led 0→1 product development and platform rebuilds powering large-scale engagement systems, including LLM-powered analytics tools, real-time event-driven platforms, and fan engagement experiences reaching hundreds of thousands of users.
-In this GitHub you'll find small projects and prototypes I built to pressure-test product ideas and stay close to the technical decisions I make with engineering teams.
+In this GitHub you'll find small projects and prototypes I built to pressure-test product ideas, stay close to the technical decisions I make with engineering teams, and try to solve real-world problems I've encountered in my work and in my community.

 ---